matrix-org/synapse/docs/admin_api/rooms.md

   Task objects contain the following fields:
   - `purge_id` - The ID for this purge if you query by `room_id`.
   - `status` - The status will be one of:
-    - `remove members` - The process is removing users from the `room_id`.
+    - `shutting_down` - The process is removing users from the room.
-    - `active` - The process is purging the room from database.
+    - `purging` - The process is purging the room and event data from database.
     - `complete` - The process has completed successfully.
     - `failed` - The process is aborted, an error has occurred.
   - `error` - A string that shows an error message if `status` is `failed`.